 Old Woodbridgian Liaison Group

-Paul lives with his wife Peta in Cove Bottom near Southwold – Peta is a Magistrate on the Norfolk Bench & a member of the Local Samaritans group.
+Paul lives with his wife Peta in Cove Bottom near Southwold.

-Isobel works at Woodbridge School as the School’s Head of Careers, Deputy Head of Sixth Form and a biology teacher.
-She returned to Woodbridge (an OW too) after 13 years living in the deserts of Tucson, Arizona, where she had had a few careers including as a head teacher in a K -8 school, a teacher in a ‘at risk’ (gang!) school, running her own business and working as a supervisor in PR and customer service.
+Isobel works at Woodbridge School as the School’s Director of Sixth Form and Careers and a biology teacher.
+She returned to Woodbridge (an OW too) in 2006 after 13 years living in the deserts of Tucson, Arizona, where she had a few careers including a headteacher in a K -8 school, a teacher in a ‘at risk’ (gang!) school, running her own business and working as a supervisor in PR and customer service.
 She now lives in Woodbridge with her husband and her two children, in their twenties, have flown the nest.

 Rick was at the School from 1969 to 1979 and subsequently joined the RAF, via Warwick University, to spend 20 years as a pilot, principally on C130 Hercules.
 He concluded his RAF career with 10 years in the MOD at Whitehall, where he worked in procurement, NATO and EU policy and was also the UK’s Defence Attaché to Ireland.
 He has returned to live in Woodbridge and follow a ‘portfolio’ career that includes the chairmanship of a media company.